Awfulnet/Infobot/DATABASE.md

 ----------
 For whichever reason you wish to use the database you need a PostgreSQL tool or a suitable library in your programming language.
 The publically readable access details are the following:

-* Host: `tehsvk.net`
+* Host: `segfault.party`
 * Port: `5432` (default)
 * Username: `readonly`
 * Password: `readonly`
 * Database: `infobot`

-Some PostgreSQL libraries also take a connection string: `postgres://readonly:readonly@tehsvk.net/infobot`.
+Some PostgreSQL libraries also take a connection string: `postgres://readonly:readonly@segfault.party/infobot`.

 Usage
 -----